zeibura/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 ##### Dummy Authentication Provider

-The `Dummy Authentication Provider` implements simple authentication for development purpose using dummy credentials (username:  `user`, password `user`).
+The `Dummy Authentication Provider` implements simple authentication for development purposes using dummy credentials (username:  `user`, password `user`).
 The `Dummy Authentication Provider` makes it possible for the API Gateway to run without authenticating with the z/OSMF service.

-Use the following property of API Gateway to enable the `Dummy Authentication Provider`:
+Use the following property of the API Gateway to enable the `Dummy Authentication Provider`:
 ```
 apiml.security.auth.provider: dummy
 ```